Opengundumstyle/Audio-Alchemist/README.md

       CMD [ "python3","server.py"]
    ```
-   ##### side note: It is essential to consider that each instruction in a Dockerfile creates a separate image layer, leading to optimization through caching layers.
+   ##### side note: It is essential to consider that each instruction in a Dockerfile creates a separate image layer, leading to optimization through caching layers for buildtime within CI/CD pipeline.
 Learn more <ins>[here](https://docs.docker.com/build/cache/)</ins>